Prismic247/ScaledColliderSystem/README.md

 The result is the scale set on the player should match their collisions with the world.
 Optional features also included are the ability to scale the player movement/physics to their size, scale their volume, control manual scaling and min/max sizes, enabling/disabling the system altogether, switching out the scalable world parent, etc.

+## Demo

+You can see the system in action in the world [Scalable Avatar Collider Demo](https://vrchat.com/home/world/wrld_5f61ec26-37fc-491a-84af-14f4cbafbba5)

 ## Installation

 [Add to VRChat Creator Companion](https://prismic247.github.io/ScaledColliderSystem/)